 Will the structure be within 3km of an aerodrome or airfield?
-Yes

-Has the Civil Aviation Authority/Secretary of State for Defence/Aerodrome Operator been notified?
-Yes
+RAF Northolt Yes Has the Civil Aviation Authority/Secretary of State for Defence/Aerodrome Operator been notified?
+RAF Northolt was issued with a copy of the Pre-application Enquiry - Site Details Sheet via email.
+Yes Details of response: To the best of our knowledge there were no issues raised.

-N/A

-Details of response:

-N/A